stacks-network/stacks-core/sip/sip-001-burn-election.md

 ### 3. An open leadership set

-The Stacks blockchain uses tunable proofs to decide who appends the next block.
+The Stacks blockchain uses proof of burn to decide who appends the next block.
 The protocol (described in this SIP) ensures that anyone can become a leader, and no coordination amongst leaders is required to produce a block.
 This preserves the open-leadership property from the existing blockchain (where